 Danny would tell me Huston always “revered the writers” he adapted, and the film was an ambitious recreation of James Joyce’s final short story, The Dead.
 Based off the writer’s troubled romance with his wife and her deceased childhood crush, Huston was adamant the movie be as authentic as possible, insisting the entire cast was “real Irish, not just people who claim to be”.
 In my call, Danny Huston explained his father had rebuked his original idea they film the main plot outside Ireland as a “godawful idea” but Huston health was too low to travel.
 When the Irish actors eventually arrived in L.A for their “Hollywood experience”, the cast were promptly put in a van, driven in the opposite direction to the Magic Mountain amusement park and told to camp up in a desert motel.

 Defiant until the end, however, Huston’s love of Ireland was a success for both relatives: Tony received an Oscar and Angelica was granted an Independent Spirit for The Dead.
 The director—bound to an oxygen tank throughout the shoot—died with the film’s applause; his last scene a pitch-perfect monologue of Joyce’s closing words on Ireland: lamenting the invisible bond of “the living and the dead” that bind each of us together; like snow falling faintly across the Shannon waters.
-In that sexless underworld, there’s something pure, paralysing, in Ireland’s great romance with its troubled past.

 It’s no accident that when John Huston made his ambitious biblical film The Bible, Huston played God, and Richard Harris played Cain.
 Huston was eccentric, yes; but Harris was borderline mad.
 But he was also the literal face of the Ginger Man’s lost generation— a younger genius actor who charted the best and worst of that new wave of Irish romance.